sunyu0410/GDP-HMM_AAPMChallenge/README.md

 # GDP-HMM_AAPMChallenge

-The GDP-HMM repository provides code and tutorial are intended to help get participants started with developing dose prediction models for the GDP-HMM Challenge in AAPM 2025.
-You can find additional  information in <a href="https://www.aapm.org/GrandChallenge/GDP-HMM/" _target='blank'>AAPM website</a> and <a href="https://qtim-challenges.southcentralus.cloudapp.azure.com/competitions/38/" _target='blank'>challenge platform</a>.
+The GDP-HMM repository provides code and tutorials designed to help participants get started with developing dose prediction models for the GDP-HMM Challenge at AAPM 2025.
+Additional information is available on the <a href="https://www.aapm.org/GrandChallenge/GDP-HMM/" _target='blank'>AAPM website</a> and the <a href="https://qtim-challenges.southcentralus.cloudapp.azure.com/competitions/38/" _target='blank'>challenge platform</a>.

 # Content